kamo93/world-cupl-album/README.md

 ```

 ## New features
-- add api based on fastify framework
-- move all supabase query to the new api
+- add fetch wrapper for the new endpoints

 ## fix
 - fix reload always go to first page